Where are they now? Klopp’s second-string Liverpool FA Cup XI from 2016

-While Jurgen Klopp helped Liverpool get to the League Cup and Europa League finals during his first season at Anfield, a second-string side exited the fourth round of the FA Cup.
+While new boss Jurgen Klopp helped the Reds get to the League Cup and Europa League finals during his first season at Anfield, a second-string side exited the fourth round of the FA Cup.

-Angelo Ogbonna’s extra-time header saw the Reds dumped out at the hands of West Ham United in a midweek replay at Upton Park, with Klopp making 10 changes to the team he had picked in the Premier League at the weekend.
+Angelo Ogbonna’s extra-time header saw Klopp’s men dumped out at the hands of West Ham United in a midweek replay at Upton Park, with Klopp making 10 changes to the team he had picked in the Premier League at the weekend.

 None of the starting XI from that day is still at the club, emphasising the amount of change we’ve seen under the former Borussia Dortmund boss.
 Here’s what they’re all up to now.